 Over the years our local community has supported us.
 This has enabled the group to provide a wide range of equipment, and resources and good quality storage.

 Bright Sparks has strong links with the local primary schools, and works hard to create effective transitions when your child moves on to school.
 Halifax primary school is the nursery’s main catchment school; we are fortunate to have good links with the school.
-Halifax school has also provided phonic, maths and understanding of the world training for the management at Bright Sparks.

 We invite you to take a visit to our website: